-Stuffed quinces is a recipe walking a fine line between celebratory cooking and obscure medieval grandeur.
+Stuffed quince is a recipe walking a fine line between celebratory cooking and obscure medieval grandeur.
 Quinces, a somewhat awkward fruit, seem to be enjoying a timid comeback on food bloggers’ social media feeds and to be honest I am excited.
-Cooking with quinces will make you squeal with joy if you are into sweet-n-sour dishes.
+Cooking with quince will make you jump for joy if you are into sweet-n-sour dishes.
 Stuffed quinces have a unique, elegant taste, certainly fit for a celebration.

 Head straight to the recipe.

-Generally speaking stuffing quinces is not the most widely known Greek recipe out there.
+Stuffing quince is not the most widely known Greek recipe.
 My grandma Ntina, however, regards stuffed quinces as the wintertime equivalent of our very popular summer stuffed vegetables: tomatoes, peppers and aubergines, known as “yemista”.
 The dish has travelled far and wide.
 In Modern Greek cuisine stuffed quinces arrived from Persia through medieval Istanbul, the cultural and culinary crossroads of its time.
-There is certainly a Greek touch added to it, but little has changed since its arrival many many years ago.
+There is certainly a Greek touch to it, but little has changed since its arrival many, many years ago.